 Truth in Recruitment is a non-profit, student advocacy group based in Santa Barbara, California.
 We work with students, families, and schools to ensure students understand the consequences of a military career and their alternative options for academic and professional success, to inform parents of their privacy rights, and to create school policies limiting recruiter presence on campuses.

-We began when Santa Barbara High School students spoke out against the prevalence of recruiters as guest speakers in classes and their casual presence on campus.
+We began in 2011 when Santa Barbara High School students spoke out against the prevalence of recruiters as guest speakers in classes and their casual presence on campus.
 In 2014, as a culmination of our two-year campaign, the Santa Barbara School Board passed a district policy regulating recruiter access to students.
 It limits recruiters to 2 visits a year, bars solicitation of student contact information directly from students, bans simulated weapons displays, requires that an opt out form barring release of student directory information be distributed and disallows the disruption of normal school activities.
 Since this victory, we have begun a countywide effort to organize public forums on the issue, to monitor recruiter presence on campuses, to table with alternative information to military careers, and work with school communities to draft and implement their own recruiter policies.

 On December 14, 2016, along with the Santa Barbara High School Gender and Sexuality Alliance, Associated Student Body and members of Veterans for Peace Santa Barbara, we set up a display of the True Costs of War, tombstones representing the more than 400 18 and 19 year olds killed in action in the Iraq and Afghanistan wars.